Have you run out of your go-to sex lube and looking for a quick substitute?

 Baby oil often contains petroleum-based mineral oil or vegetable oil, making it unsafe to use as a personal lubricant.
 And as it isn’t water-soluble, you can’t wash it off, which can cause skin irritation.

-Moreover, it will degrade a latex condom and silicone sex toy, putting you at risk of becoming pregnant or contracting STIs.
+Moreover, it will degrade a latex condom, putting you at risk of becoming pregnant or contracting STIs.

 What Are The Risks Of Using Baby Oil?